 I could not forget my travels of totally 2300 km on rail in Turkey last month.
 I have a number of suggestions which, I believe, will help improving this experience.
 Here is my wish list for passenger trains:

 It’s not easy to buy tickets from stations.
 Even in average size station, long queues can be seen before departures.
 I think the main reason is the ticketing system in the offices which is hard to use and slow.
-Requesting mobile number which can be useful in internet sales makes things even harder in ticket offices (this was mentioned before by Jeff Hawken in Rail Turkey).
+Requesting mobile number which can be useful in internet sales makes things even harder in ticket offices.
 Most of the ticket machines “biletmatik”, which can be seen in almost all stations, are out of order.
 Better taken out if not possible to use..

 TCDD is giving tickets for each train separately for connected trains.
 If you need to change trains 2 times, you need to buy 3 separate tickets.
 This causes too much time lost in ticket offices.
 Furthermore, you may get an answer of “no ticket” even if there’s a solution with connected trains.
 Ticket system should show alternative ways for requested route (in ticket offices and in internet) and one ticket showing all connected trains must be enough.